Before you apply for a patent it is a good idea to search for existing patents to see if your invention already exists.

-Preparation of a patent specification is a complex matter.
-We recommend you contact a patent attorney for professional assistance.
+Preparing a patent application is a complex matter.
+We recommend that you contact a patent attorney for help with your application.

 Write a patent specification